mkpg/TEAM-6-Dr.N.G.P.-Institute-of-Technology/README.md

 ## 📌 Overview

-**AI Career Compass** bridges the gap between a student's potential and their professional future.
+**Employability Engine** bridges the gap between a student's potential and their professional future.
 Using behavioral analysis and domain-specific AI tools, students receive a personalized career direction report and hands-on learning experiences embedded with AI assistants — preparing them for both the domain and the AI-native workplace.

 ---